NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 - I followed this tutorial to add the [like button functionality](https://www.youtube.com/watch?v=PXqRPqDjDgc&ab_channel=Codemy.com) and I feel it works quite smoothly and adds to the feel of a community.
 I could have also added the *dislike* button but I wanted to avoid any negative connotations on the site.

     If the user has written the post themselves, they have the option to edit/update and/delete.
 If the user is on a post from another user, they do not have the option to edit or delete a post.
-The Admin reserves the write to edit and/delete any post they so choose.
+The Admin reserves the right to edit and/delete any post they so choose.
 This is an important tenet of CRUD (Create, Read, Update and Delete) from the ux perspective as well as a site management point of view.
 The admin can remove or edit a post they feel is unsuitable or against the site regulations, for example.

 **11. Other Site Functions**